Over 350 clinics nationwide with prime locations open 7 days a week. Find your closest clinic

 In order to lessen the effects of tinnitus, doctors may recommend a psychological approach, referring you to sound therapy, cognitive behavioural therapy or a course of relaxation techniques.
 Hearing loss can also be treated with hearing aids.
 There are also several groups and charities offering useful and informative advice about the disease, with the ability to put you in touch with other sufferers to share experiences and support.
 For more information about support groups, visit the Ménière's Society website.

-Concerned about Ménière's disease?
+ear services Concerned about your hearing?
 Book An Appointment Now

 Get support and advice